lrstanley/girc/README.md

 - Focuses on simplicity, yet tries to still be flexible
 - Only requires standard packages
 - Event based triggering/responses
-- Documentation is actively being worked on
+- Documentation is mostly on par

 ## Installing